Query Attack by Multi-Identity Surrogates: Experiments

 \subsection{Computation analysis}

 For adversarial attacks, the computation time is not very strict \cite{athalye2018obfuscated}.
-The proposed QueryNet indeed needs high computation due to the adoption of NAS.
+The proposed QueryNet indeed needs computation to perform NAS.
 But QueryNet can be well implemented using parallel computing on data and model with early-stopping, then the overall time consumption is still acceptable.
 As in Table \ref{computation}, QueryNet crafts one AE under common bounds within only 0.5 to 2.6 GPU seconds, i.e., 0.15s to 0.65s using 4 GPUs on average.
 In comparison, the recent Simulator attack \cite{ma2020metasimulator} requires over 72 GPU hours to train the meta attacker before the first query.
-Bandits, Subspace, LeBA, PPBA, and SimBA all conduct no data paralleling.
+Also, ZOO \cite{chen2017zoo} consumes an average of 56.35 seconds to successfully attack one CIFAR-10 image on WRN28, while QueryNet only needs 1.40 seconds.
+And Bandits, Subspace, LeBA, PPBA, and SimBA all conduct no data paralleling and is thus much slower than QueryNet.
 Therefore, QueryNet has no significant disadvantage on computation time.